 Balance and Gait: As people age, their coordination, flexibility and reflexes diminish.
 Help seniors remain active with low-impact exercises and strength training incorporated into a weekly routine.
 A physical therapist may also be able to help if there is an ongoing mobility or flexibility issue.

 Chronic Health Conditions: Chronic health conditions like diabetes or stroke can lead to a reduction in activity level and a loss of function.
 Speak with the older adult’s physician to help determine modifications so that the senior can continue to be active, while maintaining safety.

 Footwear.
 Proper footwear is essential to help seniors maintain mobility.
 Look for non-slip or non-skid soles, and shoes that are sturdy and supportive.

-Another way to help prevent senior falls and ensure older loved ones are safe at home is to partner with a professional care provider like Visiting Care Giving Services, one of the most trusted providers of elderly care in St. Charles.
+Another way to help prevent senior falls and ensure older loved ones are safe at home is to partner with a professional care provider like Visiting Care Giving Services, one of the most trusted providers of elder care services in St. Charles and surrounding areas.
 We offer a free in-home consultation and our compassionate caregivers can help by:

-For further information about our top-rated elderly care in St. Charles, MO and the surrounding communities that is designed to help seniors maintain dignity and safety, reach out to Visiting Care Giving Services today at (636) 493-9058.
+For further information about our top-rated elder care services in St. Charles and the surrounding communities that is designed to help seniors maintain dignity and safety, reach out to Visiting Care Giving Services today at (636) 493-9058.
 We’d love to learn more about your loved one’s unique care needs and help create a plan that promotes independence and peace of mind.
-To learn about all of the communities we serve, please visit this page on our website.
+To learn about all of the communities we serve, please visit the service area page on our website.